Select your base

 In the last 35 years it has primarily existed as a leisure waterway.

-manchester canal
+canal manchester

 What famous sites will I see along the way?